the-jb/profile/README.md

 # Research Interests

-- **Designing Neural Architectures Modeled on Human Cognitive Systems** \
+- **Neural Architectures Aligned with Human Cognition** \
 Cognitive systems play a pivotal role in advancing neural architectures for perception, cognition and reasoning.
-Research aims to reach optimal neural architectures by aligning them with human cognition.
+His research aims to discover optimal neural architectures by aligning them with cognitive principles.

-- **Advancing Knowledge Access to Deep Models** \
+- **Knowledge Representation in Neural Models** \
-Despite the vast knowledge stored in deep models, accessing and leveraging those knowledge remains a challenge.
-Research encompasses broad spectrum of knowledge for neural models, from information retrieval to understanding dynamics of complex reasoning.
+Despite the vast knowledge stored in deep models, accessing and leveraging this knowledge remains a challenge.
+His research focuses on how knowledge can be represented, accessed, and modified within neural models.

-- **Deep Learning for Language Acquisition with Minimal Data** \
+- **Deep Learning under the Poverty of the Stimulus** \
-Large language models (LLMs) achieve language comprehension through vast amounts of data, whereas humans can acquire language from only a small amount of experience, known as the "poverty of the stimulus" argument.
-Research seeks deep learning methods that can effectively learn language with limited data by leveraging linguistic features.
+Large language models achieve language comprehension through vast amounts of data, while humans acquire language from only a small amount of experience.
+His research investigates mechanisms within deep learning that support generalization from limited linguistic exposure.

 ---